|Mortgage Payment (P&I)|

 Florida is known to many as a vacation destination thanks to Disney World, miles of beaches and a plethora of resort towns catering to tourists.
 However, a large number of residents live year-round in the Sunshine State.
-The total population is an estimated 20.6 million, making it the third-largest state by population in the U.S. It’s also one of the fastest-growing states.
-Between 2015 and 2016, Florida increased by 1.8%, making it the fourth-fastest growing state in the nation.
-By pure numbers, Florida was number two for population increase.
-All numbers point to Florida as one of America’s most popular places to live.
+Its total population, according to the Census Bureau, is an estimated 21.78 million, which places it as the third-largest state in the U.S.

-The state has over 8,400 miles of shoreline, and over 98% of its residents live in coastal counties.
-Florida cities have seen some of the fastest growth in the U.S. The Cape Coral-Fort Myers area, Orlando-Kissimmee, Jacksonville and Deltona-Daytona Beach areas in Florida regularly hit the top of lists for fastest-growing U.S. cities.
+The state has over 8,400 miles of shoreline, and almost all of its residents live in coastal counties.
+Florida cities have seen some of the fastest growth in the U.S. The Cape Coral-Fort Myers area, Orlando-Kissimmee, Jacksonville and Deltona-Daytona Beach areas in Florida regularly hit the top of lists for fastest growing U.S. cities.

-If you take the Florida housing market as a whole, you’ll see that the state is recovering from the recession that led to many foreclosed homes.
-As of June 2017, Florida had the fifth-highest foreclosure rate.
-The state was in the bottom-half of the pack in SmartAsset’s Healthiest Housing Markets study, ranking at 36.
-The study looked at stability, affordability, fluidity and risk of loss factors.
+If you take the Florida housing market as a whole, you’ll see that the state is recovering from the recession, which led to many foreclosed homes.
+The state also ranks in the bottom half of SmartAsset’s Healthiest Housing Markets study, which looks at stability, affordability, fluidity and risk of loss factors.

-Florida’s largest urban areas by population are Jacksonville, Miami, Tampa, Orlando and St. Petersburg, according to the U.S. Census Bureau’s 2016 estimates.
+Florida’s largest urban areas by population are Jacksonville, Miami, Tampa, Orlando and St. Petersburg, according to U.S. Census Bureau estimates.
 Each of this large state’s cities is diverse and distinct in its own way and has its own housing market dynamics.
-Take for example, Miami.
-The median home value as of August 2017 was $303,000, according to Zillow data.
-Compare that with the largest city, Jacksonville, at only $154,700 or Orlando at $171,000 (both as of August 2017).
+Take for example, Miami-Dade County, where the median home value is $289,600, according to Census data.
+Compare that with Duval County, home of the largest city, Jacksonville, at only $180,700.

 Local Economic Factors in Florida

-As for the state’s biggest industry, you may have guessed – it’s tourism.
-With over $67 billion of impact on Florida’s economy, tourism is also one of the state’s largest employment categories.
-The state is host to Disney World, over 8,400 miles of shoreline, Daytona Beach, the nightlife hotspot of Miami and more.
+Tourism is the state’s biggest industry by a large margin.
+With over $96 billion of impact on Florida’s economy in 2019, tourism is also one of the state’s largest employment categories.
+The state is host to Disney World, Universal, over 8,400 miles of shoreline, Daytona Beach and more.
+According to VisitFlorida.com, over 91.48 million tourists visited the Sunshine State in 2021.

-According to Visit Florida research, over 112.3 million tourists visited the Sunshine State in 2016.
 Tourism isn’t the only business in Florida, however.
 Agriculture, international trade and the space industry are the other top-grossing industries in the state.
-Florida is also host to 17 companies on the Fortune 500 list, including Publix Super Markets, World Fuel Services, Office Depot and Hertz.
+Florida is also home to several companies on the Fortune 500 list, including Publix Super Markets, World Fuel Services, Office Depot and Hertz.

-As for unemployment, in June 2017, Florida’s rate was 4.1% compared to the national rate of 4.4%, according to the U.S. Bureau of Labor Statistics.
-Curious about income levels?
-In 2016, Florida had a per capita personal income of $45,819, which is below the national average of $49,571.
-Overall, Florida ranks 27th in the nation for per capita personal income.
+As for unemployment, Florida’s rate in December 2021 was 4.4% compared to the national rate of 3.9%, according to the Bureau of Labor Statistics.
+In 2021, Florida had a per capita personal income (PCPI) of $55,675, which is a bit below the national average of $59,510, based on reports from the Bureau of Economic Analysis.

 Thinking of making the move to the Sunshine State?
 You can always crunch number to help inform your decision.
 First off, you’ll want to compare the cost of living to see if you’ll need to adjust your budget.